mgoellnitz/dinistiq/README.md

 https://codeberg.org/api/packages/backendzeit/maven
 ```

-Apart from optional configuration files to be placed somehere on your classpath,
+Apart from optional configuration files to be placed somewhere on your classpath,
 you simply have to tell dinistiq which portion of the classpath to scan for
 annotations.